2023 SERIES REGULATIONS

 Article 2.
 Events

-The races listed on the 2023 schedule are the only races participating in the 2023 American Criterium Cup.
-Points are only awarded at these specific events in the Men’s Pro/1 and Women’s Pro/1-2 categories.
+The races listed on the 2024 schedule are the only races participating in the 2024 American Criterium Cup.
+Points are only awarded at these specific events in the Men’s Pro/1 and Category 2 if allowed by the individual race and Women’s Pro/1-2 categories.

 If the event listed is a multi-day race or omnium, American Criterium Cup points will only be awarded for the race on the day listed and only for that specific race, not the individual omnium.